How To Leverage CPS Energy’s Calculator With Solar Estimates

 This calculator, however, is a basic estimate.
-It doesn’t account for utility rate increases, city service charges, or net metering (net metering being relevant to homeowners with solar.
+It doesn’t account for utility rate increases, city service charges, or net metering.
+Net metering is especially relevant to homeowners with solar.

-CPS Energy Cost Calculator vs. Solar Savings Calculators
+CPS Energy Cost Calculator Versus Solar Savings Calculators

 There are several energy savings calculators on the market for San Antonio homeowners.
 Each one has different programming and scope of interest.

-San Antonians using solar calculators for their homes need to make sure it accounts for the factors that matter to them.
-Some of these factors may include the wattage of the solar panels, term and rate of the loan, the average electricity increase rate for the area, and local rebates.
+Residents of San Antonio who use solar calculators for their homes need to make sure that it accounts for the factors that matter to them.
+Some of these factors may include the wattage of the solar panels, term and rate of the loan, the average electricity increase rate for the area and local rebates.

-Knowing the basics behind the estimated numbers helps customers determine if it is an accurate San Antonio solar estimate.
-If you want to learn how our calculators are programmed and what they factor into their calculations, we have resources to help you.
+Knowing the basics behind the estimated numbers helps customers determine if their San Antonio solar estimate is accurate.
+If you want to learn how our calculators are programmed, and what they factor into their calculations, we have resources to help you.